You Are What You Annotate: Towards Better Models through Annotator Representations: Introduction

-To leverage the diverse viewpoints brought by different annotators, we embed annotators (annotator embedding) and their annotations (annotation embedding) with learnable matrices associated with these two types of embeddings (detailed in \Cref{sec: methods}).
-We forward the weighted embeddings together with the text embeddings to a BERT \cite{devlin-etal-2019-bert} classification model on the downstream task, which personalizes its prediction for each annotator.
-Intuitively, by modeling each annotator with a unique embedding, we accommodate the idiosyncrasies of each annotator.
-Additionally, their annotation is a good proxy of the mental state that annotators have, which we could use to model their tendencies in their annotation.
-We conduct experiments on eight datasets spanning the tasks of NLI, sentiment analysis, hate speech detection, and humorousness comparison.
-Empirical results demonstrate the different effects of these two embeddings on various cases.
-We find that annotator embeddings address differences between individuals, while annotation embeddings give rise to clusters, suggesting that annotation embeddings aggregate annotators with similar annotation behaviors.
+To account for these disagreements, one approach is to directly learn from the data that has annotation disagreements \cite{uma2021learning}, but representing this information inside the models is often not trivial.
+Instead, to leverage the diverse viewpoints brought by different annotators, we create representations for the annotators ({\it annotator embeddings}) and for their annotations ({\it annotation embeddings}), with learnable matrices associated with both of these embeddings (see \Cref{sec: methods}).
+On downstream tasks, we forward the weighted embeddings together with the text embeddings to the classification model, which adjusts its prediction for each annotator.
+Intuitively, by modeling each annotator with a unique embedding, we accommodate their idiosyncrasies.
+By modeling the annotations themselves, we capture annotators' tendencies and views for individual annotation items.

+To test our methods, we propose \textbf{TID-8}, \underline{\textbf{T}}he \underline{\textbf{I}}nherent \underline{\textbf{D}}isagreement - \underline{\textbf{8}} dataset, a benchmark that consists of eight existing language understanding datasets that have inherent annotator disagreement.
+TID-8 covers the tasks of NLI, sentiment analysis, hate speech detection, and humorousness comparison.
+Empirical results on TID-8 show that annotator embeddings improve performance on tasks where individual differences such as the sense of humor matter, while annotation embeddings give rise to clusters, suggesting that annotation embeddings aggregate annotators with similar annotation behaviors.

-Our approach improves the model performance between 4\%$\sim$17\% on several benchmarks by adding fewer than 1\% model parameters.
-We also conduct a comprehensive analysis and comparison of the two embeddings over different datasets.
-By building and analyzing embeddings specific to the preference of each annotator, we hope to democratize AI to represent a diverse range of perspectives and experiences.
+Our approach helps models learn significantly better from disagreements on six datasets in TID-8 and yields a performance gain between 4\%$\sim$17\% on four datasets that contain more than 50 annotators, while adding fewer than 1\% of model parameters.
+We also conduct an ablation study and a comparison of the two embeddings over different datasets.
+By building and analyzing embeddings specific to the viewpoints of different annotators, we highlight the importance of considering annotator and annotation preferences when constructing models on data with disagreement.
+We hope to contribute towards democratizing AI by allowing for the representation of a diverse range of perspectives and experiences.